LGBTQ rights in Texas: Religious freedom bills

 The original version of Hughes' proposal prevented government retaliation against an individual based on that "person's belief or action in accordance with the person's sincerely held religious belief or moral conviction, including beliefs or convictions regarding marriage" — language advocates feared would embolden businesses to discriminate against gay Texans.
 The revision, ...outlaws government retaliation against someone based on his or her association with or support of a religious organization.
 That revised language is largely duplicative of existing protections for freedom of religion and freedom of association.

 The LGBT caucus in the Texas House of Representatives worked to reduce the possible impact of the bill.
 In addition to removal of any reference to "marriage beliefs", and the substitution of objective associations with religious organizations for less-definable subjective "beliefs" or "convictions", opposing members achieved a further concession: A provision which would have allowed the Attorney General prosecutorial powers over government entities alleged to have contravened the bill was also removed.
 According to a 2019 report from TIME, the efforts of Democrats and the LGBT caucus rendered the bill much less threatening to LGBT rights than in its original design: "The new version of the bill essentially restates already-existing legal protections for freedom of religion and freedom of association," the Time reporter writes.
 Time also reports Texas House Rep. Jessica González, a Democrat and LGBT caucus member, as saying, "By the time the bill passed on Tuesday, it was mostly stripped of language that could have reduced LGBTQ rights."
 Nevertheless, González noted that, "Ultimately, the bill was born out of intolerance" and "It gives people the license to discriminate."

+Effective 2025, judges who refuse to perform same-sex wedding ceremonies for couples due to religious beliefs will face no punishments.